sablier-labs/docs/docs/solana/01-sablier-on-solana.md

 #### Key differences from the Ethereum [Airdrops](../concepts/05-merkle-airdrops.mdx) protocols

-- The Solana protocol only includes the Instant airdrop model, for now.
-The Vesting airdrop models are coming in the future.
+- The Solana protocol only includes the Instant airdrop model.
 - Due to Solana’s account architecture, a single program handles both creation and claiming.
 In contrast to Ethereum, where a factory contract deploys a stand-alone contract for each airdrop campaign, and claiming is performed on that contract.